Major General Sir William Cubitt, Chairman (2015-), Norfolk

 Nigel Savory DL, Trustee, (2015) Norfolk

-Nigel is an Accountant and formerly a partner at KMPG.
-Now semi-retired from Grant Thornton where he still works two days a week, he is also Chairman of R C Snelling Charitable Trust, a charity that owns two trading companies and separately BeWILDerwood Limited, a company that runs a children’s adventure play park in Norfolk.
-He was honoured to be High Sheriff of Norfolk between 2006 and 2007, and remains Treasurer of the High Sheriff Association.
-Nigel is also Deputy Lieutenant of Norfolk, Chairman of Fakenham Racecourse and a Trustee of Lady Hind Charitable Trust, a grant giving settlement.
+Nigel is a Chartered Accountant and was formerly a partner with both KPMG and Grant Thornton.
+He is now Chairman of AF, the farmer’s buying Co-operative and the R C Snelling Charitable Trust, a charity that owns the Snelling Group of businesses.
+He is a Director of Barratt and Cooke Limited and Colleague Software Limited.
+He was honoured to be High Sheriff of Norfolk between 2006 and 2007 and remains Treasurer of the High Sheriff Association.
+Nigel is a Deputy Lieutenant of Norfolk, is a director of Fakenham Racecourse and a Trustee of The Lady Hind Charitable Trust, a grant giving settlement, The Norfolk Rivers Trust and Music in Country Churches .
 He lives on the family farm near Fakenham.

 Penelope Walkinshaw DL, Trustee (2014), Cambridgeshire